 “If it is horrid,” she says, “Then I can finally lay this dream to rest.
 It would be much simpler accepting these circumstances knowing I would not succeed otherwise.
 If I actually do have talent…will I be able to stave off the desire?”
 Suddenly she lifts up her head, and looks me straight in the eye.

 “If you were me, what do you think you would do?”

-“I-I don’t know,” I stumble slightly, not expecting her to ask for my advice.
+“I-I don’t know,” I stumble slightly while shooting my gaze away, not expecting her to ask for my advice.
 “Obviously I’m not a nobleman.”

 “That is why I ask you,” she replies.
 “I know precisely what a nobleman might say…but what shall you say?”